Essential rules to maximize your selling price

 First of all, some of the older coins can increase in value quicker than newer ones, depending on scarcity and demand at the time you buy and sell.
 The same can be said of £2 and £5 gold coins which usually include a commemorative element.
 For this reason, these coins can obtain better selling prices than new ones.

 The key is owning a variety, as the supply/demand dynamic for each type of coin is fluid.
 In other words, at the point you come to sell, it may be that Edward VIII Sovereigns (for example) are trading at a premium due to a relative supply drought in the market.
 Alternatively, Victorian coins may be trading cheap due to a spike in secondary market supply.
-Or even Elizabeth coins may be sought after, if our cherished queen has passed away.
-By possessing different size and period coins, your gold dealer should be able to match selling your coins with the optimum time.
+Or even Elizabeth coins may be sought after if our cherished queen has passed away.
+By possessing the different size and period coins, your gold dealer should be able to match selling your coins with the optimum time.

 Premiums can vary up to 5% for regular coins and 20% for limited issue coins, so timing shouldn’t be underestimated.